lasarinii/HowToLsp/README.md

 # Description

-It is just me learning 'how LSPs works'.
+It is just me learning 'how LSPs works'. -> [DID WITH TJ ON YOUTUBE](https://youtu.be/YsdlcQoHqPY?si=0GGXSvRzvyj83BRQ) <-